-When your trusted endpoints policy is applied to your Duo applications, return to the MobileIron Cloud trusted endpoint management integration in the Admin Panel and activate it either by changing the selection at the top of the page from "Off" to "On" (to immediately apply this to all your Duo users), or select "Test" and pick a target Duo group to verify your setup against a subset of users.
+When your trusted endpoints policy is applied to your Duo applications, return to the MobileIron Cloud trusted endpoint management integration in the Admin Panel and enable it by clicking the Change link at the top of the page next to "Integration is disabled".
+You can choose to either activate this management integration for just members of a specified test group or groups, or activate for all users.

 Users on Android devices see a prompt to "check your permissions" when authenticating to a protected resource via the Duo Prompt.

 Duo uses the API access you granted in MobileIron Cloud to verify device information.

 If Duo successfully verifies the device information using the MobileIron Cloud API access then the user receives access to the protected application.